Myanmar guerrillas capture gov’t base; airstrikes follow

 Casualty figures were not yet known, the KNU’s head of foreign affairs, Padoh Saw Taw Nee, said in a text message.
 There was no immediate comment from Myanmar's military government.

-A report by the Karen Information Center, an online news site, quoted an unnamed villager on the Thai side of the river saying he saw seven government soldiers trying to flee the camp, which is opposite Thailand's Mae Sam Laep village.

-Padoh Man Man of the KNLA’s 5th Brigade, which launched the morning's attack, said Myanmar’s military carried out airstrikes in the early afternoon, but he did not know how many casualties there were.
-He described the air raids to The Associated Press as a “heinous war crime” and called for the international community to pressure the junta to stop them.
+Padoh Man Man of the KNLA’s 5th Brigade, which launched the morning attack, said Myanmar’s military carried out airstrikes in the early afternoon, but he did not know how many casualties there were.
+He described the air raids as a “heinous war crime” and called for the international community to pressure the junta to stop them.

-Sithichai Jindaluang, the governor of Thailand’s Mae Hong Son province, confirmed at a news conference that Karen guerrillas had overrun the Myanmar base and said a woman on Thai soil was wounded by a stray bullet during the morning's fighting.
+Sithichai Jindaluang, the governor of Thailand’s Mae Hong Son province, confirmed at a news conference that Karen guerrillas had overrun the Myanmar base and said a woman on Thai soil was wounded by a stray bullet.
 He said about 450 villagers have been evacuated from Mae Sam Lap for their own safety.

 Sithichai also said a Myanmar military aircraft later bombed a Karen village.

-Dave Eubank of the Free Burma Rangers, a humanitarian aid group with extensive experience in the area, said he could confirm that there had been airstrikes on Karen villages in two townships in Papun district.
-He said Myanmar’s army was also staging ground attacks in the area.
-Neither he nor the governor had casualty figures available.
+Dave Eubank of the Free Burma Rangers, a humanitarian aid group with extensive experience in the area, said he could confirm there had been airstrikes on Karen villages in Papun district.
+He said five bombs were dropped but caused no casualties.
+Myanmar’s army was also staging ground attacks in the area, Eubank said.

-Myanmar jets have bombed and strafed Karen villages, and its army has deployed fresh battalions to the area, in possible preparation for a large-scale offensive.
+Myanmar jets have bombed and strafed Karen villages since March 27, and its army has deployed new battalions to the area, in possible preparation for a large-scale offensive.

 Up to 25,000 villagers have fled their homes and are hiding in jungles and caves, according to Eubank.